ethereumclassic/classic-guide/README.rst

 ================================================================================
 **Classic Documentation Initiative**

-It doesn't matter if you are a beginner or an expert, there are many ways to help.
+It doesn't matter if you are a beginner or an expert, there are many ways to help!

 Write Content to the Guide
 --------------------------------------------------------------------------------